 Professional status: Until recently only public hospitals could train residents, teach medical and nursing students, operate research laboratories, and sponsor academic positions.

-An advantage of the public sector is that one can have an academic career, aim for professorship, and present research in conferences.
-B9 – cardio-surgeon (public sector exclusively)
+An advantage of the public sector is that one can have an academic career, aim for professorship, and present research in conferences. ~B9 – cardio-surgeon (public sector exclusively)

-Better service quality: Some dual sector physicians said medically they prefer treating patients in the public system due to teamwork, variety of disciplines, and shared responsibility, e.g., an orthopedist working in both sectors said he feels like a guest and not a team member in private hospitals.
-Surprisingly, the arrangements vis-à-vis equipment tilts the scale for some in favor of public hospitals.
+Better service quality: Some dual sector physicians said medically they prefer treating patients in the public system due to teamwork, variety of disciplines, and shared responsibility, for example an orthopedist working in both sectors (BX) said he feels like a guest and not a team member in private hospitals.
+Surprisingly, the arrangements vis-à-vis equipment tilt the scale for some in favor of public hospitals.
 As opposed to private hospitals, in public hospitals physicians are not held accountable for equipment they use.

 In a large, public hospital, if there are complications you have an infrastructure behind you: you have a variety of medical disciplines present, unlimited equipment, and additional medical staff.
 In contrast, in a private setting you don’t have this backup.
 If something happens and you don’t have the additional equipment, then you must manage with what you have!
-So working in a private hospital can be inferior medically.

-B23 – Orthopedic surgeon (public & private sector)
+So working in a private hospital can be inferior medically. ~B23 – Orthopedic surgeon (public & private sector)

-Preference for salaried employment: Salaried employment obviates the need that exists in private practice to worry about rental payments, office workers, taxes, and marketing:
+Preference for salaried employment: Salaried employment obviates the need that exists in private practice to worry about rental payments, office workers, taxes, and marketing.

 I have the mentality of a salaried public employee.
-For the life of me, I could never manage if I had to run my own business.
-B17 – ICU specialist (public sector exclusively)
+For the life of me, I could never manage if I had to run my own business. ~B17 – ICU specialist (public sector exclusively)

 Egalitarian ideology: Physicians feel that health care is a human right that should be accessible to everyone and not restricted to those with higher incomes:

 I think that everyone deserves the same health care; this is what I think, no matter what.
 In health care there is no difference between a rich person, and a street sweeper.
-They all deserve the same treatment.B21 – Infectious disease specialist (public sector exclusively)
+They all deserve the same treatment. ~B21 – Infectious disease specialist (public sector exclusively)

-Moreover, health care is not a privilege but rather society’s duty, just like human right to education and to security:
+Moreover, health care is not a privilege but rather society’s duty to provide, just like the human right to education and to security:

-In my view this is the duty of society… fundamental rights to housing, security, health, and education.
-B6 – Pediatric ICU (public sector exclusively)
+In my view this is the duty of society… [there are] fundamental rights to housing, security, health, and education. ~B6 – Pediatric ICU (public sector exclusively)

-Good medicine requires total commitment to patients and This is easier when working in only one sector; in Israel the default option is public medicine.
+Good medicine requires total commitment to patients and this is easier when working in only one sector.
+In Israel the default option is public medicine.

 Working privately, especially when you have too many patients, has a negative effect on your work the next day.
 When I was a resident, I saw how senior physicians looked after a day in their private clinic.
 They got home exhausted, and the next day they came to the Department [in the public hospital] without the usual sparkle in their eyes and without enthusiasm to return to routine work.
-I also would like to earn more, but I made the calculation: if I have any extra energy and time, I prefer researching or traveling abroad rather than taking on more patients in the afternoon.
-B11 – Infectious disease specialist (public sector exclusively)
+I also would like to earn more, but I made the calculation: if I have any extra energy and time, I prefer researching or traveling abroad rather than taking on more patients in the afternoon. ~B11 – Infectious disease specialist (public sector exclusively)

 Consider this: If I would operate on a patient in a private hospital and then go to my job in a public hospital I would feel obligated to both patients.
 If there’s any medical problem with my private patient, I would feel one-hundred percent obligated to take care of him.
 I’m not willing to sacrifice the health of my patients for an increase in my personal income. ~B9 – Cardio-surgeon (public sector exclusively)